spicetify/docs/docs/development/themes.md

 2. `Themes` folder in Spicetify executable directory

-If there are 2 themes having same name, theme in Home directory is prioritized.
+If there are 2 themes with the same name, the theme in the Home directory is prioritized.

 Every theme should contain:

-- `color.ini`: store colors value that later will be converted to CSS variables
+- `color.ini`: stores colors values that later will be converted to CSS variables
 - `user.css`: set of custom CSS rules to manipulate, hide, move UI elements.

 Color value can be in several formats and forms: